BryanQuigley/keepsummertime.com/about.md

 Please don't blame the farmers!
 They had nothing to do with making the clocks change.
 Do farm animals care what time it is?
 Read more from the [Farm Bureau](https://www.fb.org/viewpoints/setting-the-record-straight-daylight-saving-time-and-farmers).

-### kids going to school in the dark?
-The #LockTheClock campaign has a [good page that covers the safety aspect](https://www.sco.tt/time/research.html)

 ### energy use?
 It has been shown to not save energy and possibly use more.